 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Rothschild & Co reported total carbon emissions of approximately 18,405,000 kg CO2e, comprising 824,000 kg CO2e from Scope 1, 3,040,000 kg CO2e from Scope 2 (market-based), and 18,405,000 kg CO2e from Scope 3, primarily from business travel.
-In 2023, the emissions were about 20,000,000 kg CO2e, with Scope 1 emissions at 1,051,000 kg CO2e, Scope 2 (market-based) at 945,000 kg CO2e, and Scope 3 at approximately 19,827,000 kg CO2e.
-Rothschild & Co has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and Scope 2 emissions by over 80% and operational Scope 3 emissions by 24% per full-time equivalent (FTE) by 2030.
+In 2024, Rothschild & Co reported total carbon emissions of approximately 19.5 million kg CO2e, comprising 824,000 kg CO2e from Scope 1, 304,000 kg CO2e from Scope 2, and 18.4 million kg CO2e from Scope 3 emissions, primarily from business travel.
+This data reflects a commitment to transparency in their environmental impact.
+Rothschild & Co has set ambitious climate targets, aiming to reduce absolute Scope 1 and Scope 2 emissions by more than 80% and operational Scope 3 emissions by 24% per full-time equivalent (FTE) by 2030.
+These targets were established in 2018 and are part of their broader sustainability strategy.
 Additionally, the company plans to increase the share of carbon removal credits in its compensation portfolio to effectively offset its operational emissions by 2030.
-In 2024, Five Arrows, a part of Rothschild & Co, committed to a 50% absolute reduction in Scope 1 and Scope 2 greenhouse gas emissions from 2023 to 2030, with targets validated by the Science Based Targets initiative (SBTi).
-Rothschild & Co's emissions data is not cascaded from any parent organization, ensuring that their commitments and performance are independently reported.
+In 2023, the company also committed to a 50% absolute reduction in Scope 1 and Scope 2 GHG emissions from 2023 to 2030, aligning with the Science Based Targets initiative (SBTi).
+This commitment underscores their dedication to addressing climate change and reducing their carbon footprint.
+Overall, Rothschild & Co's emissions data and climate commitments demonstrate a proactive approach to sustainability, with clear targets aimed at significant reductions in greenhouse gas emissions.

 Access structured emissions data, company-specific emission factors, and source documents